ibm-cloud-docs/mas-ms/ssp.md

 `Runstats only` operation to improve SQL performance.
 This option updates statistics in the system catalog about tables, view, and indexes.
 DB2’s query optimizer uses these statistics to improve query performance.

-`Offine reorganization` of tablespaces along with runstats operation for the target asset to improve SQL performance and reclaim fragmented disk space.
+`Offline reorganization` of tablespaces along with runstats operation for the target asset to improve SQL performance and reclaim fragmented disk space.
+This option is only supported for non-production environments.

 The environment will be unavailable during the execution of this task, and depending on the size of the database, this task may take up to several hours complete.